Has a Death Occurred? We Are Available 24/7 (336) 904-1053 Live Chat

-Choosing between a traditional casket burial and cremation is a personal decision, but for the first time in history, cremation is now being chosen by a majority of people across the country.
-Regardless of why your loved one wanted to be cremated after their passing, it is really just a step in the memorialization process.
+Choosing between a traditional casket burial and cremation is personal, but you may be surprised to know that cremation is now the most popular choice for most Americans.
+Regardless of why your loved one wanted to be cremated after their passing, it is just a step in the memorialization process.
 At Pierce-Jefferson Funeral & Cremation Services, cremation offers just as many – if not more – options for friends and family to honor and celebrate their loved one’s life.

 What is Cremation?

 Cremation is the combustion and oxidation of a deceased individual into a fine ash.
 Cremated remains are typically buried in a cemetery (either in a plot in the ground or interred in a mausoleum or columbarium niche), kept in an urn by family members, or scattered on land or water.
 Other options for memorializing scattered remains include turning them into jewelry, incorporating them into an artificial underwater reef, or solidifying them into Parting Stones (available at many ShareLife funeral homes)

 You may incorporate a viewing, memorial service, or both with cremation.
 We also offer simple cremation that includes only collecting your loved one from the place of death, filing all paperwork, performing a cremation without witnesses, and returning the ashes to you.
 Simple cremation is the most basic type of cremation and costs less.

 Where do I begin?

 If your loved one has passed away, please call us at (336) 904-1053 as soon as possible.
 A Pierce-Jefferson Funeral & Cremation Services advisor is available around the clock to assist you.

 What happens next?

 After your initial contact with us, we will make all the arrangements for your loved one to be promptly and respectfully taken into our care.

 How long does it take?